Rendering Strategies

 }revalidate returns 0 or is undefined, the page remains static indefinitely (standard SSG).Incremental Static Generation (ISG)

-While ISR updates existing pages, ISG allows you to generate new pages that weren't present at build time.
+While ISR updates existing pages, ISG allows you to generate new pages that weren't pre-rendered at server startup.

 This is particularly useful for large e-commerce sites or blogs where building thousands of pages upfront is too slow.
-You can build the most popular pages at build time and let the rest be generated on demand.
+You can pre-render the most popular pages at server startup and let the rest be generated on demand.

 Implementation